JYDE1-dev/Encyclopedia/README.md

 # Project-1
-This includes Python Programming language for Web Programming
+This includes project 1 using Django for an Encyclopedia